TheDoff/Fall2022DataStructures/README.md

 ### Dependencies

-* This program should run on any IDE that supports Java, Intellij Idea Ultimate was used for their creation
+* These programs should run on any IDE that supports Java, Intellij Idea Ultimate was used for their creation

 ### Installing